Selen-Suyue/M-pre/README.md

    conda activate mpre
    pyrhon run.py --is_training 0 --data ETTm1 --data_path "your_data" --feature_dim "12 for m1/m2 and 11 for h1 and h2"
    ```

-# M-pre
-We tried Mamba for time series forecasting based on feature-conditioned tokens

 # Related Works
 You can refer [U-pre](https://github.com/Selen-Suyue/U-pre).